The 4 Biggest Reasons Why You Cannot Lose Body Fat

 2. You are not active enough

-Get an activity tracker.
-There are so many activity trackers on the market these days that sync to apps on your smartphone, and even your smartphone has apps you can use independently while simply leaving your phone in your pocket all day.
-Track your daily steps and increase them.
-Surprisingly, I found that I was only doing 2,000-3,000 steps per day when I started tracking my activity level.
+Track your daily steps using the Steps app and increase them.
+Surprisingly, I found that I was only doing 2,000-3,000 steps per day when I started tracking steps.
 I now aim for at least 6,000-8,000.
 This has allowed me to make more optimal progress on a higher food intake by simply being more conscious of getting up and moving every few hours during the day.

 3. Your sleep quality sucks